The number of wallets on the Cardano network has exploded, topping 3 million for the first time.

 On the other hand, staking on the Cardano network has also experienced significant growth, with 1,160,251 staking wallets holding 70% of the ADA supply, according to pool.pm data.

 Cardano updates, milestones, and growth

 In this regard, Cardano recently announced that it intends to increase the storage capacity of each block on the network by 11%.
-The process would be done through an upgrade that will make the blocks, which have the current size of 72 kilobytes (KB), increase to 80 KB.
+The process would be done through an upgrade that will make the blocks, which have a current size of 72 kilobytes (KB), increase to 80 KB.
 In this way, each block would be able to store more transactions, which would prevent the network from suffering further congestion.

 Another essential milestone recorded by Cardano occurred when they announced that Pavia had become the first metaverse project of the Cardano network.
 This project issued 100,000 virtual land parcels minted as unique non-fungible tokens (NFT) with individual coordinates.